BarkMulcher/README-generator/Develop/README.md

   * [Contact](#contact)

   ## Motivation
   My motivation for this project was the repeated re-creation of readmes for my  class projects.

   ## Inspiration
-  I was inpired by an example given by my instructor.
+  I was inspired by the concepts I've learned recently.

   ## Installation
   To install this: clone the repository.

+  ## Contributing
+  Contact via information found in the "Contact" section of this README.

+  ## Tests
+  There are no tests for this project

   ## Usage
   Open a node of the index.js file in your CLI of choice, and follow the prompts.
 The program will save a high quality readme.md with your input to your working folder.